Adahir1834/Adahir1834/README.md

 # 👋 About me:
 Hi!
-I'm Jose Adahir Melchor Osorio, a 22 year old Computer Systems Engineering student from Atzalan, Veracruz, Mexico.
-I am currently studying at the Instituto Tecnológico Superior de Teziutlán.
-I have experience in developing Android applications and creating web solutions.
-I am passionate about learning new technologies and I am always willing to face new challenges in my professional career.
+I'm Jose Adahir Melchor Osorio, a Computer Systems Engineer from Atzalan, Veracruz, Mexico.
+I graduated from the Instituto Tecnológico Superior de Teziutlán with a strong foundation in software development and problem-solving.
+I have hands-on experience in Android application development and web solutions, and I am passionate about leveraging technology to create innovative and efficient solutions.
+I thrive on learning new technologies and am always ready to take on new challenges to grow in my professional career.

 # 🎨 Personal Hobbies :
 - ⚽ **Football**: A passion that keeps me active and engaged.